-What is special allowance as per Section 10?
+What is special allowance in salary as per Section 10?

 Under Section 10(14) of the Income Tax Act, 1961, some of the special allowances that are part of an individual’s salary are exempted from tax.
-Let’s see how the section defines special allowance.
+Let’s see how the section defines special allowance in salary.

 A special allowance or benefit is a part of an employee’s salary that is given to an employee towards certain expenses that are incurred specifically for carrying out his/her employment duties.
 It can also include an allowance given to an employee for meeting personal expenses during employment and compensation for the high cost of living.
 Such an allowance is exempt from tax.

 There is a common misconception that special allowance is something like variable income.
 However, it is in fact a part of an employee’s gross salary.
 Additionally, the amount and allocation of a special allowance differs across companies and depends on each company’s internal policy.
 Hence, while company A may give all its employees a special allowance but that may not be true for Company B.

 Section 10 (14) of the Income tax act

 Section 10 (14) of the Income Tax Act is a crucial provision that exempts certain allowances from tax.

 The section covers a wide range of allowances, including travel, daily expenses, and conveyance allowances under Section 10 (14) (i).
 These allowances are given to employees to meet their daily expenses related to travel and conveyance.

 Section 10 (14) (ii) covers allowances for official duties such as uniforms, research, and other special allowances.
 These allowances are exempt from tax up to a specified limit, and the remaining amount is taxable.